Club: Cagliari Calcio | Opening: 1970 | Capacity: 23,486 seats

 History and description

-In the following decades the state of the stadium deteriorated significantly, and in the early 2000s both curves and one of the long sides were closed and three temporary bleachers were placed on the athletic track.
+In the following decades, the state of the stadium deteriorated significantly, and in the early 2000s both curves and one of the long sides were closed and three temporary bleachers were placed on the athletics track.
 This almost halved the stadium’s capacity to 23,486 seats.

 As a result, Cagliari started exploring the possibilities to build a new stadium.
 Initial plans were changed a few times with the perspective of a possible Euro 2016 in Italy, but in the end the club settled on a 23,000-seater in the Elmas area near the airport.

-The project, often referred to as Karalis Arena, got halted though by protests of the local aviation authority and current prospects look bleak.
+The project, often referred to as Karalis Arena, got halted though by protests of the local aviation authority, and the club, dissatisfied with the conditions at Stadio Sant’Elia and further capacity reductions, decided to build a makeshift stadium in the nearby municipality of Quartu Sant’Elena.

 Stadio Sant’Elia is located in the south-east of the city of Cagliari, a few hundred metres from the Mediterranean coast and about 2.5 kilometres from Cagliari’s city centre.